ArkEcosystem/AIPs/AIPS/aip-81.md

 - timeout
 - limited operations and execution scope
 - private contracts (limited by white-listed senders)
+- general class implementation / as guideline and access to blockchain (wallet-manager)

 #### Error handling and recovery
 General timeout for all execution points.
 Has to be “forged” quickly.
 Confirmation and compilation stage will be done in the deployment phase - while entering pool.